 Sales and Use Taxes

 In recent years, voters have approved the vast majority of all proposed TBD sales and use taxes.
-At least three jurisdictions - Seattle, Tacoma, and Enumclaw - have imposed a sales tax on top of an existing vehicle license fee.
 For individual results, see MRSC’s Local Ballot Measure Database (select "Filter by Ballot Categories," select the "Funding Type/Statutory Authority" drop-down menu, and look for the TBD sales tax and TBD vehicle license fee options).

 Other Funding Sources